Chris0317SRQ/ChrisRocket/Phy.md

 ## Note
-> Acknowledgement: Some python simulation code are from CHU-RONG CHEN, a friend of mine who currently stdies in NTUEE.
+> Acknowledgement: Some python simulation code are from CHU-RONG CHEN, a friend of mine who currently studies in NTUEE.

 |Chapter|Note|Code|
 |-|-|-|